 The Capital Projects Advisory Review Board (CPARB) reviews the use of alternative project delivery methods defined in RCW 39.10 and advises our state Legislature on policy related to alternative public works delivery methods.
 CPARB appoints members to the Project Review Committee (PRC), which in turn reviews and approves applications from public bodies to use GCCM on individual projects.
-The PRC also reviews applications from public bodies to be certified to use GCCM.
-A certified public body may use the GCCM contracting procedure without seeking PRC approval for a period of three years.
-This certification can be renewed.
-Once a project is approved for GCCM or a public body is certified, there is no formal mechanism in place to ensure that a statute or best practices are followed thereafter.
+This committee is responsible for reviewing and approving the use of GCCM delivery for public bodies on individual projects.
+The PRC can also certify public bodies to use the GCCM delivery method on any appropriate project within a three-year period, after which the public body would need to seek renewal.